-2. Complete the table below with your friend in the class on how ethics and ethical behaviour can help with personal development on the following:

-Moral development, Personal integrity, professional development, and social responsibility.
+2. Complete the table below with your friend in the class on how ethics and ethical behaviour can help with Personal Development on the following: Moral development, Personal integrity, professional development, and Social Responsibility.

-Moral Personal integrity professional Social development development responsibility
+Moral development Personal integrity Professional Development Social responsibility